Trigeminal neuralgia treatment

 It is essential to understand that medication will not remove the cause of the pain; it is there to manage the pain.
 It is advisable not to wait until the medication stops working before you consider other options but to participate in your search for suitable options actively.

-Five main medication groups are used in Trigeminal neuralgia treatment and similar disorders.
+Five main medication groups are used in trigeminal neuralgia treatment and similar disorders.

 - Anticonvulsants (antiepileptic drugs)